What is Penetration Testing?

 Step 2: Information gathering –

 Gathering as much information about the target application is the first and probably the most critical step of an application security test.
-Testing the application’s code base and mapping all possible paths through the code to facilitate thorough testing is paramount in this step.
+It is paramount to test the application’s code base and map all possible paths through the code to facilitate thorough testing.

 Step 3: Vulnerability analysis –

-In this step, a penetration tester will try to identify possible vulnerabilities existing in each target application and it’s system using some automated tools which maintain their own record of the latest vulnerabilities found with their specific details.
+In this step, a penetration tester will try to identify possible vulnerabilities existing in each target application and its system, using some automated tools which maintain an independent record of the latest vulnerabilities found, complete with their specific details.

-At this stage, a penetration tester will test the systems by giving invalid inputs, random strings, etc. to check for any errors or unintended behaviour in the system’s output.
+At this stage, a penetration tester will evaluate the systems by giving invalid inputs, random strings, etc. to check for any errors or unintended behavior in the system’s output.

 Step 4: Simulation –

-This step is where the actual process of penetrating a application and it’s network system begins.
-Testers intend to replicate the methodologies and techniques of both internal and external attackers, more commonly known as ‘simulated security assessments’.
+This step is where the actual process of penetrating an application and it’s network system begins.
+Testers attempt to replicate the methodologies and techniques of both internal and external attackers, more commonly known as ‘simulated security assessments’.

-Simulation here is the practical imitation of threat actors practiced in real-world environments, as opposed to the virtual alternative.
+Simulation here is the practical imitation of real-world threat agents, as opposed to the virtual alternative.

 Step 5: Risk assessment –

-After completing simulated security assessments, studying and understanding the risks that could impact sensitive data within an application or a network system is an important part of any penetration testing service.
-Ascertaining how you are set up to prevent, detect and respond to potential incoming threats is the essence of conducting a penetration test.
+After completing simulated security assessments, studying and understanding the risks that could impact sensitive data within an application or a network system is vitally important for any penetration testing service.
+Ascertaining how you are to prevent, detect, and respond to potential incoming threats is the essence of conducting a penetration test.

 Step 6: Providing the report –

-Penetration test reports are really important as they give you structured details of the pen test after it has been successfully completed.
-However, often this critical documentation lacks key aspects of what should be included.
-Here’s what a pen test report must have –
+Penetration test reports are crucial as they give you the structured details of the pen test once it has been successfully completed.
+Unfortunately, this critical document can often lack key aspects of what a proper pen test report should have.
+Here’s what should be included –

 - Executive Summary for Strategic Direction